sybrohee/besolverd/README.md

 tweak around it.
 Hence, let me know.

 The procedure is quite slow as it deals with big files and there are quite a few iterations (3h per benchmark).
-It would be of interest to parallelize the script, but I haven't found the courage yet for that.
-I also attach the source code of the script to this email.
+I would thus advise to make use of the multithreading options (-T).

 ## INSTALLATION